Ezequiel Ponce: Elche

+Return to AEK Athens

+On 5 August 2023, Ponce returned to AEK Athens on a permanent move, signing a four-year contract.
+He signed for €3,500,000.

+Houston Dynamo

+On 17 June 2024, Ponce joined Major League Soccer club Houston Dynamo, becoming the most expensive signing in club history.

 International career

 He was called up to the 2017 FIFA U-20 World Cup for the summer of 2017.
 He started for Argentina national under-20 football team in the first match in a 3–0 defeat against England national under-20 football team.